nitzanhen/matrices/Readme.md

 # Matrix operation demos

+[Demo](https://nitzanhen.github.io/matrices/) (this is the latest version of the React demo, built and deployed using Actions)

 This repository contains different implementations of the same small app - a matrix operation calculator.
 Each implementation uses a different stack.
 The purpose of this is to get a first taste for different tools and frameworks - something more than a "hello world" app, but not so big that it takes weeks to complete.